CoderDojoMcDonough/Documentation/Exploratory_Sessions/Web Development Fundamentals.md

 2. Create three files in the folder `index.html`, `style.css` and `script.js`.
 3. Copy and paste the HTML from [here](https://github.com/TutorialDoctor/Programming-Language-Tutorials/blob/master/Web%20Development/projects/Blog/index.html) into `index.html` and the CSS from
 [here](https://github.com/TutorialDoctor/Programming-Language-Tutorials/blob/master/Web%20Development/projects/Blog/style.css) into `style.css`
-4. Copy & Paste examples from [Bootsnip.com](http://bootsnipp.com) into JSbin and edit them.

 **Try to:**